Early Career Physician Section event at the Annual Meeting

 Physicians under the age of 40, or who have been in practice 5 years or less can participate.
-TPS’ goal is to help the Young Physicians Section (YPS) establish peer networks in new cities, practices and identify specific interests relevant to the physician just entering practice.
+TPS’ goal is to help the Early Career Physician's Section (ECPS) establish peer networks in new cities, practices and identify specific interests relevant to the physician just entering practice.

 What can You do?
-As a member of the TPS YPS, while we are in your area - this year we are in Sugar Land, we ask for your help with the TPS Annual Meeting, please see below:
+As a member of the TPS ECPS, while we are in your area - this year we are in Houston, we ask for your help with the TPS Annual Meeting, please see below:

 - Support TPS and register for the Annual Meeting!
 You are eligible to submit CME proposals for future meetings.
 There is no CME or Section meeting this year, but check back with us next year!

-Give your input to create an activity guide for Young Physicians and
+- Give your input to create an activity guide for Early Career Physicians and

 their families by referring activities that are family-friendly (example: